Chien-Chih-Wang/EEG/README.md

         | Gamma          | γ      | 30–47 Hz   |

     - Decaying Incremental Normalization: Clips order for every subject is random, which will impact subjects’ emotions over time.
-Decaying incremental normalization reduce the impact of video order, allowing the normalization process to adapt to changes in the data distribution over time.
+Decaying incremental normalization reduces the impact of video order, allowing the normalization process to adapt to changes in the data distribution over time.
     The formula is as follows:
     $$
     \text{DIN}(i) = \frac{\sum_{j=1}^{N_i} w_{ij} \cdot x_{ij}}{\sqrt{\sum_{j=1}^{N_i} w_{ij}^2}}